Energinet-DataHub/energy-origin/doc/onboarding.md

 # Onboarding 3rd party Clients to ETT

 This is a small document describing how we want to manually onboard 3rd party clients to Energy Track and Trace.
 This could be companies like Flexidao or Granular.
-Broad overview of the process would be like the following:
+There are two versions of the onboarding process below.
+Too Long Didn't Read version and Detailed with screenshots guide

+## TLDR Version

 * Goto https://portal.azure.com/#view/Microsoft_AAD_B2CAdmin/TenantManagementMenuBlade/~/registeredApps
 * Create new client registration with name ETT-External-{Name}